DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/jobs/tensorboard.md

 ## How to Create Tensorboard

-In the Intelligent Engine system, we provide a convenient way to create and manage Tensorboard.
+In the AI Lab system, we provide a convenient way to create and manage Tensorboard.
 Here are the specific steps:

 ### Enable Tensorboard When Creating a Notebook

-1. **Create a Notebook** : Create a new Notebook on the Intelligent Engine platform.
+1. **Create a Notebook** : Create a new Notebook on the AI Lab platform.
 2. **Enable Tensorboard** : On the Notebook creation page, enable the **Tensorboard** option and specify the dataset and log path.